 Abstract:

-Objective: To summarize the dermoscopic features of superficial basal cell carcinoma (BCC) and Bowen's disease, and to explore the diagnostic value of dermoscopy for differentiating between these two conditions.
+Objective To summarize the dermoscopic features of superficial basal cell carcinoma (BCC) and Bowen's disease and explore the diagnostic value of dermoscopy for these two conditions.

-Methods: A retrospective analysis was conducted on patients with histopathologically confirmed superficial BCC and Bowen's disease at Peking Union Medical College Hospital between September 2021 and September 2023.
-Clinical presentations and dermoscopic features were collected and compared between groups.
-Using histopathology as the gold standard, the accuracy of clinical diagnosis by visual inspection alone and in combination with dermoscopy was calculated.
+Methods A retrospective analysis was conducted on the clinical and dermoscopic features of patients with histopathologically confirmed superficial BCC and Bowen's disease at Peking Union Medical College Hospital from September 2021 to September 2023.
+Intergroup comparisons were performed.
+Using histopathology as the gold standard, the diagnostic accuracy of clinical visual assessment and dermoscopy-assisted diagnosis for superficial BCC and Bowen's disease was calculated.